Lantah/Gravity/CONTRIBUTING.md

 Then, running:

-* `stellar-core test [stress]` will run all the stress tests,
+* `gramr test [stress]` will run all the stress tests,
-* `stellar-core test [foo-stress]` will run the stress tests for subsystem foo alone, and
+* `gramr test [foo-stress]` will run the stress tests for subsystem foo alone, and
-* neither `stellar-core test` nor `stellar-core test [foo]` will run stress tests.
+* neither `gramr test` nor `gramr test [foo]` will run stress tests.

 ## Running and updating TxMeta checks

-The `stellar-core test` unit tests can be run in two special modes that hash the TxMeta of each transaction executed.
-These two modes can increase confidence that a change to stellar-core does not alter the semantics of any transactions.
+The `gramr test` unit tests can be run in two special modes that hash the TxMeta of each transaction executed.
+These two modes can increase confidence that a change to gramr does not alter the semantics of any transactions.
 The two modes are:

   * `--record-test-tx-meta <dirname>` which records TxMeta hashes into `<dirname>`